codeborne/translate-tool/README.md

 ### File structure

+The same structure is supported by [@codeborne/i18n-json](https://github.com/codeborne/i18n-json) npm package, which can be used by your application.

 #### langs.json

 Your translation directory must contain a `langs.json` file with an array of languages, such as: